NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-editors-and-things.md

 [Microfetch]: https://github.com/notashelf/microfetch

 On a more emotional side, I have been very burnt out with things.
-If you use any of my projects, you might have noticed that they have not been maintained on their usual pace for a while now.
-This is not permanent, I have _many_ plans but unfortunately not enough time to follow through _for now_.
+If you use any of my projects, you might have noticed that they have not been maintained at their usual pace for a while now.
+This is not permanent; I have _many_ plans but unfortunately not enough time to follow through _for now_.
 Expect the language modules to be improved for [nvf] in the near future, and an internal rewrite of [Schizofox].
 [Hjem] is, fortunately, a team project and is able to proceed with